JobWeb blog

 Which one-meeting-type scheduler fits my workflow better?

-Create one booking page for general job-search conversations.
+Create one bookable appointment schedule for general job-search conversations.
+Use these defaults:

-- Time windows: late morning and early afternoon
+• Time Window: late morning and early afternoon

-- Daily limit: 2 to 3 calls if employed, 3 to 5 if actively searching full-time
+• Daily Limit: 2 to 3 calls if employed, 3 to 5 if actively searching

 Only offer times you actually want booked